zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-hyper-v/5/_index.md

 ### Create an empty base virtual machine

-You now have everything you need to create the base virtual machine.
+If your download is complete, you now have everything you need to create the base virtual machine.
 You have a location to store it, a Hyper-V virtual switch, and the Windows Server 2012 R2 ISO image on your hard drive.

 Run these commands to create a new virtual machine, mount the ISO image to it as a DVD drive, and start the virtual machine.